archi-Doc/Lp/CrystalData.md

 }
 ```

-To use the journal feature, please set `NumberOfFileHistories` to more than 1 in `CrystalConfiguration` and configure the journal with `context.SetJournal()`.
+To use the journal feature, please set `NumberOfFileHistories` to greater than or equal to 1 in `CrystalConfiguration` and configure the journal with `context.SetJournal()`.

 ```csharp
 var builder = new CrystalControl.Builder()